kodemonki/take-home-exercise-main/SUBMISSION.md

 * Mocking external services with Nock would be the approach for the above point.
 I made it load the local JSON for now when in tests.
 * Generally, it's best in large projects to build off an existing component library like Atom or MUI... but to save time I built things from scratch as the scope was limited.
 * I avoided a CSS library... as performance was mentioned, JSON object and style properties are the most performant in benchmarking... you can pretty much achieve everything this way and it's faster... but in a larger project, I would factor in the team's knowledge and project conventions and use something like StyledComponents.
-* I would have used a different approach for styling the checkbox in the dropdown... it looks good, but the keyboard focus doesn't show when in keyboard control.
-I left in the HTML code using `<Select><Option>` which has better keyboard control... but does not match the design.
+* I would have used a different approach for styling the checkbox in the dropdown... it looks good, but the keyboard focus doesn't show when using keyboard control.
+I left in the HTML code but commented out using `<Select><Option>` which has better keyboard control... but does not match the design.
 I would make this component from scratch in React given time or base it off a MUI one.
-* I tested it in chrome and firefox mostly but i saw there was a minor css issue in safari the triangle is slightly off... but ran out of time.
+* I tested it in chrome and firefox mostly but i saw there was a minor css issue in safari the triangle in the dropdown panel is slightly off by a couple of pixels... but ran out of time.
+* A production Api should have Logging, Monitoring and some kind of online documentaion like swagger...
+I would have liked to add these.
+* The inputs should have been sanitzed in a more secure way on the query string parameters, to prevent malicous code injection.

 ## Did you deviate from the instructions?
 If so, why?